 - Make sure you close all the files and eject the SD card again.

-This time it’s good.
-We are ready to start the Raspberry Pi.
+Once done, we are ready to start the Raspberry Pi.

 Start DietPi for the First Time

-A few seconds later, you will be able to connect through SSH, or follow the instructions on the screen.
+A few seconds later, you will be able to connect through SSH or follow the instructions on the screen.